proofgov/api/README.md

 2. Douglas is applying to renew his nursing license.
 His account is owing due to some past fines or problems with book-keeping, so the amount of money paid during registration is hire.

 ## Precondition: User-Authentication
 Coordination, such as the example above, presumes that the front-office systems knows the identity of the user at the other end of a session, which is user authentication.
-A YG-wide implementation of such browser-based user authentication is a roadmap item for ICT.
-From the perspective of this author, this item is not slated for deliver in the immediate future (time of writing is June 4th, 2018).

 ## Example Accomodation